tlenz88/ChIPPy/README.md

 - **Quality check**:

     FastQC is used to check sequence quality prior to running analysis pipeline.
-Statistics such as per base sequence quality, per base sequence content, sequence duplication levels and adapter content are calculated from your input '.fastq(.gz)' files.
+Statistics such as per base sequence quality, per base sequence content, sequence duplication levels and adapter content are calculated from input '.fastq(.gz)' files.
 See the [project website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for more details.

 - **Trimming**:

     Trimmomatic is used to perform initial trimming.
 Adapter sequences in the provided 'adapters.txt' file and bases below the quality threshold set by the 'quality [-q]' argument (default = 30) are removed from the ends of reads.
-The 'adapters.txt' file contains common universal adapters for Illumina platforms, but can be modified to fit your specific protocol.
+The 'adapters.txt' file contains common universal adapters for Illumina platforms, but can be modified to fit a specific protocol.
 Once the reads are trimmed, any reads that are shorter than 25 bp are removed.
 Single-end sequences are then output as '_trimmed.fastq(.gz)' files.
 If using paired-end samples, Trimmomatic checks pairing of forward and reverse reads and outputs '_paired' and '_unpaired' files for each input '.fastq(.gz)' file.
 See the [project website](http://www.usadellab.org/cms/?page=trimmomatic) for more details.

 - **Alignment**: